marcopaganini/clipsync/README.md

 ## Downloading clipsync

 The easiest way is to download a binary for your platform directly on the [releases page](https://github.com/marcopaganini/clipsync/releases).
-Save this binary in a common location like `/usr/local/bin` and make sure to `chmod 755 /usr/local/bin/clips'
+Save this binary in a common location like `/usr/local/bin` and make sure to `chmod 755 /usr/local/bin/clipsync'

 Or, if you have go installed, just clone this repository (`git clone https://github.com/marcopaganini/clipsync`) and run `make` inside the repo root directory.

 ## Configuring clipsync

-If you just run `clips client`, no configuration is required.
+If you just run `clipsync client`, no configuration is required.
 The program will connect to the public mqtt broker and set the correct parameters.
 It will also create a clipboard encryption key under `$HOME/.config/clipsync`. **Make sure all machines sharing clipboard have the same versions of these files**.

 If all you need is to sync your clipboard, you can safely skip the rest of this section.